aseyq/flyCSV/README.md

-# flyCSV: Check your data frames as CSV on the fly!
+# flyCSV: Check your data frame as CSV on the fly!
 (R Package)
 **Warning: This is a very preliminary version.
 Might contain bugs and stuff**